 The word Nutrition means different things to different people.

 Family meal times, tradition, children health and nutrition, culture, education and the regional climate, has generally determined what food types were present, what was favored, what was available and the amount of food laden energy required (more so in the previous generations).
 As time went by the negative eating habits became known initially by lack of motivation/energy, overweight, pains, aches, complaints and at times fatal heart attack or illness of malnutrition.
 As Science grew legs to stand on, and there was general consensus of the human anatomy, and the many systems and organs, then nutritional education became more acceptable in the society.
 People generally are grateful when their health is optimized and the state of their mind is positive with strong will to live a happy healthy productive life.
 Continue reading What is Nutrition→

 Mothers day came and went really fast on the Sunday 13 May 2012.
 And now the planet will continue to spin on it’s axis for about 364 times until the next free Mothers day flower offer comes around again.

 Bilberries of Finland are plentiful in all of the Nordic region, they grow wild on the fields and also thin forest areas.

 The antioxidant properties of bilberries are tremendous, it is said to be more than those of cranberries, raspberries, strawberries, plums, .
 They contain remarkable compounds such as anthocyanins, vitamin C, resveratrol (health benefits of red wine),

 vitamin E, and ellagic acid.

-Bilberries are great for the skin, they help your skin and prevent the skin cellutite from wrinkling.
+Bilberries of Finland are great for the skin, they help your skin and prevent the skin cellutite from wrinkling.

 It was recognized early in the 1940’s a unique skiing holiday destination with the many other Tundra fells in close proximity to the Ylläs Tundra Mountain.